 “Part III: Asset pricing and reality” aims just to this: to rely on the lessons drawn from Part II (through the main analytical tools in Part I) and cope with the main challenges posed by actual capital markets, arising from option pricing and trading, interest rate modeling, or credit risk and the associated derivatives.
 In a sense, Part II is about the big puzzles we face in fundamental research, while Part III is about how to live within our current and certainly unsatisfactory paradigms, so as to cope with demand for intellectual expertise.

 This manuscript is still incomplete.
 Economic motivation and intuition are not always developed as they would deserve, some derivations are inelegant and, sometimes, the presentation is still a bit informal.
-Moreover, I still have to include material on monetary models of asset prices, theories of the nominal and the real term structure of interest rates, bubbles, asset prices implications of overlapping generations models, theories of decentralized markets, limits to arbitrage, agency problems in continuous time, or financial frictions and their interconnections with business cycle developments.
-Finally, I need to include more extensive surveys for each topic I cover, especially in Chapters 1, 3, 5, 6, and 10.
+Moreover, I still have to include (additional) material on monetary models of asset prices, theories of the nominal and the real term structure of interest rates, bubbles, asset prices implications of overlapping generations models, theories of decentralized markets, limits to arbitrage, theories of corporate debt and capital structure and agency problems in continuous time, or financial frictions and their interconnections with business cycle developments.
+Finally, I still need to include more extensive surveys for each topic I cover, especially in Chapters 1, 3, 5, 6, and 10.
 Of the 13 Chapters I have already drafted, Chapter 6 (and the Preface!) are those in need of the most serious revamp.
 I am working towards revising these notes and filling these gaps.
 Meanwhile, any comments on this version of my work are more than welcome.